Venice for Visitors logo

 Where to buy a Venezia Unica card:

-You can apply for a Venezia Unica card at larger Hellovenezia ticket offices and licensed agents.
+You can purchase a Venezia Unica for frequent users stored-value card at larger Hellovenezia ticket offices and licensed agents.
 We suggest using the main Hellovenezia/ACTV office at the Piazzale Roma, where you'll find a ticket counter inside the building.

-On page 2, we provide illustrated step-by-step instructions for buying the Venezia Unica card at the main Hellovenezia office (a.k.a. the ACTV ticket office) in Venice's Piazzale Roma.
+On page 2, we provide illustrated step-by-step instructions for buying the card at the main Hellovenezia office (a.k.a. the ACTV ticket office) in Venice's Piazzale Roma.

-• Please note: Don't confuse this "frequent users" card with the "tourist" version of Venezia Unica, which is a different product that's geared more to museum and church visits.
+• Please note: Don't confuse this "frequent users" card with the "tourist" version of Venezia Unica, which is a different product that's geared to short-term visitors.

 Using the card: